-Supply Chain Attacks on the Rise – Steps to take to stay in control
+Supply Chain Cyber Attacks on the Rise – Steps to stay in control

 The primary issue is that supplier contracts don’t usually include definitive statements on cyber security standards or controls the contractor should be accountable for meeting.
 As a result, you lose control of your data security as soon as third parties gain access to your infrastructure or data, posing a massive upstream threat as credential theft will lead to attackers gaining access to your systems.